Boxill History, Family Crest & Coats of Arms

 Early Origins of the Boxill family

 The surname Boxill was first found in Sussex at Boxhulle, "an ancient manor in Salehurst, among whose lords was Alan de Boxall, one of the earliest Knights of the Garter. "

 "This name is clearly traced to Boxhulle, an ancient manor in Salehurst, co.
 Sussex, among whose lords was Alan de Buxhall, one of the earliest Knights of the Garter.
 In this same county the name has been queerly varied to Boxall, Boxsell, Buckshell, Baxhall."

 Sir Alan Buxhall (1323-1381), Constable of the Tower.
 He was the "son of Alan Bokeshull, or Buxhull, the tenant in capite of a messuage now known as Bugzell, in the parish of Salehurst, Sussex and of other lands in the same county, and who also held the manor and church of Bryanstone, in Dorsetshire, all of which were, upon his death in 1325, inherited by his son Alan, then an infant two years old."

-Important Dates for the Boxill family
+Early History of the Boxill family

 This web page shows only a small excerpt of our Boxill research.
 Another 86 words (6 lines of text) covering the years 1280, 1855, 1927, 1882, 1945, 1571 and 1542 are included under the topic Early Boxill History in all our PDF Extended History products and printed products wherever possible.